-Commentators such as Lloyd Weinreb and Michael Madison advocate a variation of basising fair use decisions on orderings of social preferences.
-They argue that fair use should concentrate on accepted norms and customary practice as the basis for determining the scope of the copyright owner's legitimate interests.
+^{170.} Michael Madison, A Pattern-Oriented Approach to Fair Use, 45 Wm and Mary L. Rev. 1525 (2004) (calling for more explicit acknowledgment of the role of "favored practices" and "accepted patterns" in fair use analysis); Lloyd L. Weinreb Fair's Fair: A Comment On The Fair Use should concentrate on accepted norms and customary practice as the basis for determining the scope of the copyright owner's legitimate interests.
 Relying on the wisdom of the past assumes that those norms and practices were appropriate to begin with and are applicable now, both of which may be incorrect.
 Furthermore, as technology and society continue to change, it will always be contested whose accepted norms should be applied or which customary practice is most applicable.

 For example, file-sharers argue that their activities are consistent with an ethic of sharing and past practices, such as recording and sharing mixed tapes.
-They equate file-sharing with norms of individual autonomy which thrive on the internet, such as self-expression, and creative collaboration.
-The recording industry argues that there is no precedent for consumers making perfect substitutes for the industry's products, and that legitimate sharing has never allowed wholesale copying.
-Opponents of file-sharing equate it with theft and argue that it threatens the livelihoods of authors, artists, and a multi-billion-dollar-a-year industry.
+They equate filesharing with norms of individual autonomy which thrive on the internet, such as selfexpression, and creative collaboration.
+171 The recording industry argues that there is no precedent for consumers making perfect substitutes for the industry's products, and that legitimate sharing has never allowed wholesale copying.
+172 Opponents of file-sharing equate it with theft and argue that it threatens the livelihoods of authors, artists, and a multi-billiondollar-a-year industry.
 Both sides in this debate rely on the virtue of preexisting, but inconsistent, norms and practices; this illustrates that reliance on existing norms and practices provides little guidance to judges in deciding fair use conflicts.